 MyMounties: Top of the class

-“Street Universities wouldn’t exist if it wasn’t for Mounties.
+“The Street Universities wouldn’t exist if it wasn’t for Mounties.
 They were there at the very beginning and were the first organisation to get behind Matt Noffs and his vision” - Randy Glazer (Manager of The Street University Liverpool)

 It is this progressive approach to social work with grassroots community participation that opens up dynamic and democratic spaces for marginalised and displaced cultures.

 The Street University helps channel young people away from personally destructive and anti-social behaviours and to improve self-esteem, inter-communal co-operation and social engagement.

 Street Universities show how anyone can achieve their dreams when they have the full support of family and the wider community.
 Mounties is proud to be a big part of this journey.